SeisComP/main/apps/gui-qt/scesv/descriptions/scesv.rst

 events tab.

 The two tabs of scesv are shown in :ref:`fig-events` and :ref:`fig-summary`.
-The events tab shows the eventlist of the time span defined on the bottom side of the window.
+The Events tab shows the eventlist of the time span defined on the bottom side of the window.
+A the Events tab is also available for other GUIs, such as :ref:`scolv` it can be configured in the global module configuration.
+The :ref:`description of the Events tab in scolv <scolv-events-tab>` provides more details.

 .. _fig-events: